zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 identifier in the same registry, At runtime, appobjects are selected in the vregistry according to the context.

-Application objects are stored in the registry using a two level hierarchy :
+Application objects are stored in the registry using a two-level hierarchy :

   object's `__registry__` : object's `id` : [list of app objects]